HEAT PUMP

 • A stylish outdoor unit with a sober black grill and a grey front that doesn't get dirty

-• For the indoor unit, a classic white that blends in well with modern or refurbished interiors
+• For the indoor unit, a classic white that fits well in a modern or refurbished interior

 • The product should age well over time